 01 of 08

-Allium atropurpureum is the darkest purple allium of which I am aware.
+Allium atropurpureum is perhaps the darkest purple allium.
 Its flowers have enough of a touch of red in them to be called "wine-purple" or "maroon-purple."
 Color is, in fact, the main draw in growing this type of flowering onion, as the blooms are small compared to most other entries on this page.

 A. atropurpureum stands 32 inches tall when in bloom.
 The size of the flower head, which forms not a full globe (sphere) but a half globe, is just 2 1/2 inches.

-Incidentally,... the atropurpureum species has no common name that I know of, other than the generic "flowering onion" or "ornamental onion" used for all of the plants discussed here.
+Incidentally, the atropurpureum species may have no common name other than the generic "flowering onion" or "ornamental onion.".
 Whenever you see the botanical name, atropurpureum, you know you are dealing with a plant that has something "dark purple" on it, because that is how the term translates from the Latin.
 In this case, it is the flowers.
 In the case of Bloodgood Japanese maple (Acer palmatum atropurpureum), it is the leaves.

 02 of 08

 When the flower buds are still tight, the globe perched atop the sturdy stalk measures about 5 1/2 inches.
-But soon, the individual flower stems start to peel off from the center, the buds fully open,... and -- lo and behold -- the diameter of the flower head increases to an impressive 7 inches.
+But soon, the individual flower stems start to peel off from the center, the buds fully open, and—lo and behold—the diameter of the flower head increases to an impressive 7 inches.
 It is fun to watch this transformation.

 03 of 08

-Anna Pavord observes that Globemaster alliums will be their biggest in year... one, bearing flower heads that are 8 inches across.
+Globemaster alliums should be their biggest in year one, bearing flower heads that are 8 inches across.
 After that first year, they downsize, both in terms of the flower heads and overall plant height.
-Pavord approves of this downsizing, preferring the 28 inches in height that the plants attain in subsequent years to the "almost too dominant" size they achieve in year one, when they can stand 3-4 feet tall.

-I can neither confirm nor deny her observation, because mine did not live long enough for me to make such comparisons.
-Some sources list them as being cold-hardy to planting zone 6, others to zone 5.
-I tend to agree with the former, since mine died so soon (I garden in zone 5).
-But these large, lavender-purple alliums are well worth growing even if it is for only one year.
+Some sources list this variety as being cold-hardy to planting zone 6, others to zone 5.
+These large, lavender-purple alliums are well worth growing even if it is for only one year.

 04 of 08